-- Managing the implementation of all aspects of the risk function, including implementation of processes, tools and systems to identify, assess, measure, manage, monitor and report risks; - Assisting in the development of and manage processes to identify and evaluate business areas' risks and risk and control self-assessments; - Managing the process for developing risk policies and procedures, risk limits and approval authorities; - Monitoring major and critical risk issues; - Conducting compliance and risk assessments; - Defining and producing policies, procedures, processes and other documentation as required; and - Ensuring the programme is effectively integrated into product development and delivery methodology.
+Managing the implementation of all aspects of the risk function, including implementation of processes, tools and systems to identify, assess, measure, manage, monitor and report risks.

+- Assisting in the development of and manage processes to identify and evaluate business areas' risks and risk and control self-assessments. - Managing the process for developing risk policies and procedures, risk limits and approval authorities. - Monitoring major and critical risk issues. - Conducting compliance & risk assessments. - Defining and producing policies, procedures, processes and other documentation as required. - Ensuring the program is effectively integrated into product development and delivery methodology. - Identifying and managing financial risks from climate change.